taylorcodyx/cody_refactoring_hw/README.md

 Added reset.CSS.cdn link on line 7 to normalize the CSS to increase accessibility on all browsers.

-Since there were three similar styles for different elements, I combined the elements under one class on line 89 to reduce code / file size.
+Since the style was the same for three different elements, I combined the elements under one class on lines 89, 94, and 99 to reduce code / file size.

-Same goes for the "lead / brand / cost elements."
-Combined together on line 94 under an h3 class since it was the only h3 on the page, to further simplify and condense.
+Line 94 is simply one h3 class because it is the only h3 tag in the html file.

-Again on line 117.
-Combined the elements under one class, seeing that the design is similar for all three elements.
+Line 114 was condensed to one class due to the img attributes being the same for the three img elements.

+Got rid of the id class on lines 38 and 45 because they are styled the same on the css stylesheet.

+Added alt image tags on lines 32, 39, 46, 56, 63, and 70

+Since the hero image was inputted on the CSS style sheet, I added a title description for the image in place of an html alt tag.